Can Hibiscus Tea Actually Cause Hallucinations? We Investigated

 Are there other hibiscus tea side effects?
 Yes, but they're very rare.

-In terms of safety and tolerability, hibiscus tea has a solid track record.
+In terms of safety and tolerability5, hibiscus tea has a solid track record.
 But beyond the alleged hallucinations, other complications might be possible.
 These side effects are uncommon and haven't been thoroughly researched.
 Plus, they're typically associated with drinking excessive amounts of the tea.

 - Hibiscus tea might make your blood pressure drop too much.
 Due to its effect on blood pressure, hibiscus tea could pose a risk if you already have hypotension.
 The same goes for if you have a medical condition that causes low blood pressure, such as bradycardia (low heart rate).
 If you have a history of hypotension, talk to your doctor before consuming hibiscus tea.

 - As a diuretic, hibiscus can make you pee more often.
-Hibiscus is a natural diuretic, so it promotes urination—especially when consumed as a tea.
+Hibiscus is a natural diuretic9, so it promotes urination—especially when consumed as a tea.
 And though peeing on the regular is great for preventing urinary tract infections, drinking hibiscus tea might make you pee more than you're used to.
 Keep this in mind if you're already taking a diuretic (or are going on a road trip).

 - Have a ragweed allergy?
 You might be allergic to hibiscus tea, too.
 If you're allergic to ragweed pollen, it means your immune system is sensitive to certain proteins in ragweed.
 And as luck would have it, hibiscus has proteins that are structurally similar.
-Consuming hibiscus could potentially cause an oral allergy reaction, which may involve the mouth, tongue, lips, and throat.
+Consuming hibiscus could potentially cause an oral allergy reaction10, which may involve the mouth, tongue, lips, and throat.

 - Consult with your doctor if you are pregnant.
 Phytoestrogens are plant chemicals that function like estrogen in the body.
 Hibiscus happens to be high in these compounds, so it might interact with some types of birth control.
 Additionally, it's recommended to avoid hibiscus tea during pregnancy, as there isn't enough research to prove its safety.
 In either case, use caution and consult your gynecologist, doula, or midwife before trying any herbal teas.